qinche106/cb-convlstm-eyetracking/README.md

 # cb-convlstm-eyetracking
-code will be uploaded once the paper is published.
 Here is our paper: 3ET: Efficient Event-based Eye Tracking using a Change-Based ConvLSTM Network, will be published at BioCAS 2023.
 The arxiv version portal: https://arxiv.org/pdf/2308.11771.pdf

 Synthetic Event-based eye tracking (SEET) dataset link: